Jaywares230/sending_mails/README.md

 # Programms aren't working well? </br>
 Pretty simple only the first one is working so just check at the code and telle us why it isnt working ;p </br>

-# ENJOY
+# ENJOY !
-And tell us why those 2 programms didn't work that well </br>
+And tell us why those 2 programms didn't work that well that would be nice </br>